🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 What the average adult on the left does not understand is they are being inundated with the exact same content in the political space.

-They see video after video after video of Charlie Kirk with lies about what he said, quotes out of context, and much like a child thinks men can get pregnant or so or or they have some kind of weird brain disorder based on the hot dog Spider-Man videos that are coming out, the injection videos that are coming out,
+And much like a child thinks men can get pregnant or they have some kind of weird brain disorder based on the hot dog Spider-Man videos that are coming out, the injection videos that are coming out, adults start to think fake things.

-adults start to think fake things, and and I don't believe, and I I hope I'm wrong, but I genuinely I do not believe when a human being has been wired for half their life, starting from childhood, to believe certain things to be true, that you can rewire that in their brain in any way.
+And I don't believe, and I hope I'm wrong, but I do not believe when a human being has been wired for half their life, starting from childhood, to believe certain things to be true, that you can rewire that in their brain in any way.

-Indeed, I disagree in that I'm referring to three year olds that are being shown videos of Sonic the Hedgehog being grabbed by metallic arms, jammed into his rectum to impregnate his body, and they're and the parents are making children watch three hours a day of this, and it's been going on for seven years, and these kids are going to grow up.
+Indeed, I disagree in that I'm referring to three-year-olds that are being shown videos of Sonic Hedgehog being grabbed by metallic arms, jammed into his rectum to impregnate his body.

 The most she could learn was eat, tired, very simple grunts.

-And and what they said in this story, and many others like this, is that after a certain point, the brain is much more developed and solidified and cannot be wired to understand these things.
+And what they said in this story, and many others like this, is that after a certain point, the brain is much more developed and solidified and cannot be wired to understand these things.

 As an adult who's become paralyzed and has to relearn how to walk, the brain already has the concept of walking, but is just trying to figure out how to get the signals back to that part of the body.

-A brain that has never developed the neural pathways to walk, likely will not.
+A brain that has never developed the neural pathways to walk likely will not.

-And this is why you can read all of these different stories about young boys or girls who were raised in a basement locked in a cage when they're now 17 or 18, and they try to explain to teach English to them, and they can't learn to speak at all.
+And this is why you can read all of these different stories about young boys or girls who were raised in a basement locked in a cage when they're now 17 or 18, and they try to explain, to teach English to them, and they can't learn to speak at all.

-A child should be seeing a handful of things when they are uh in developmental years, such as the work the father is doing, the work the mother is doing.
+A child should be seeing a handful of things when they are in developmental years, such as the work the father is doing, the work the mother is doing.

 They see communication between mother and father about how they're going to live.